AP* Art History

 AP* Seminars Silicon Valley Summer Institute 2019

-1. Introductions: Who are we and what do we hope to gain from this week?
+1. Introductions: Unpacking an artwork.
+Who are we and what we want.

 • Analyzing and writing MCQ’s (types of questions)